 “(It's so hard) Having to disclose to a faceless call centre operator every time I need insurance”

 Safeguarding is what we do to promote the welfare of all people who use our service, and to protect them from harm.
-Safeguarding is our first priority and is at the heart of everything we do.
+Keeping people safe is our first priority and is at the heart of everything we do.

-Please view our Safeguarding Policy and our Safeguarding Procedures for more information.
+Please view our Safeguarding Statement for more information.